Sir Charles Seely, 1st Baronet: Wife and some descendants

-He married Emily Evans (died 1894), sister of the businessman and politician Sir Francis Evans, 1st Baronet, on 11 August 1857.
-He is a great-grandfather, via her mother Leila Emily Seely, of Rachel Douglas-Home, 27th Baroness Dacre a descendant of Charles II of England, who married William Douglas-Home younger brother of the Prime Minister and 14th Earl Sir Alec Douglas-Home.
-He is the great-great grandfather of George William Beaumont Howard, the current and 13th Earl of Carlisle whose principal family seat was Castle Howard.
+Seely married Emily Evans (died 1894), sister of the businessman and politician Sir Francis Evans, 1st Baronet, on 11 August 1857.
+He is a great-grandfather, via her mother Leila Emily Seely, of Rachel Douglas-Home, 27th Baroness Dacre, a descendant of Charles II of England who married William Douglas-Home, younger brother of the Prime Minister and 14th Earl Sir Alec Douglas-Home.
+He is the great-great grandfather of George William Beaumont Howard, the current and 13th Earl of Carlisle, whose principal family seat was Castle Howard.
 His son Lt-Col Frank Evelyn Seely married Leila Eliza Russell, great-granddaughter of John Russell, 6th Duke of Bedford and granddaughter of Lord Charles James Fox Russell whose half brother was Prime Minister John Russell, 1st Earl Russell.
 Their son Major Frank James Wriothesley Seely (1901–1956), married (1925) Vera Lilian Margaret Birkin (1903–1970), a granddaughter of Sir Thomas Isaac Birkin, 1st Bt.
 (1831–1922), whose great granddaughter is Jane Birkin (b.
 1946), actress, partner of Serge Gainsbourg in the 1970s and namesake of the Hermès Birkin bag.
 The Michael Seely Memorial Stakes held at York was named in honour of their eldest son, the racing correspondent.
-He is also the great-great-grandfather of Bob Seely, the current Member of Parliament for the Isle of Wight.
+He is also the great-great-grandfather of Bob Seely, Member of Parliament for the Isle of Wight 2017–2024.